 The conjunction of 3 recent events made me question some assumptions.

 The first was a casual reference by some friends who’d recently been on a city break.
-The weather had been so enjoyable, they’d covered over 16 KM walking on a single day.
+The weather had been so enjoyable, they’d covered over 16 km walking on a single day.
 Did they have a pedometer I asked, naively?
 No came the reply.
 An app on the phone in a trouser pocket gave them the tally at the day’s end.
 As someone who out of choice doesn’t possess a mobile phone, let alone a smart one, I’m clearly missing out on this aspect of life.
-Though perhaps not quite so unusual – apparently smart phone owner percentages now range from 91 to 95% in the 16 to 34 age bracket, but only 51% in the 55 to 64 group.
-Click here for more.
+Though perhaps not quite so unusual – apparently smart phone owner percentages now range from 91 to 95% in the 16 to 34 age bracket, but only about 51% in the 55 to 64 group.

-However much as I do sometime value Fiona’s ability to work her phone and do all sorts of things on the move, this friend’s casual comment reminded me about just how much data is being constantly harvested by the corporates, and no doubt other agencies (benign or otherwise), from anyone using these devices and other portable gizmos like tablets, which get taken everywhere and are consulted constantly throughout the day.
+However, much as I do sometimes value Fiona’s ability to work her phone and do all sorts of things on the move, this friend’s casual comment reminded me about just how much data is being constantly harvested by the corporates, and no doubt other agencies (benign or otherwise), from anyone using these devices and other portable gizmos like tablets, which get taken everywhere and are consulted constantly throughout the day.

-The second event was reading about the ongoing sea trials of the new British Aircraft Carrier, Queen Elizabeth, which last week saw the first American F35 jets land on its very expensive decks.
-Click here for more from the UK Defence journal on the £3.1 billion vessel and the first of these £100m jets which will at last give the UK some naval air power after a gap of several years.
-To quote the current Defence secretary, Gavin Williamson:
+The second event was reading about the ongoing sea trials of the new British aircraft carrier, ‘Queen Elizabeth’, which last week saw the first American F35 jets land on its very expensive decks.
+Click here for more from the UK Defence Journal on the £3.1 billion vessel, and the first of these £100m jets which will at last give the UK some naval air power, after a gap of several years.
+To quote the current Defence Secretary, Gavin Williamson:

 “The largest warship in British history is joining forces with the most advanced fighter jets on the planet.
 This marks a rebirth of our power to strike decisively from the seas anywhere in the world.
 The historic first landing on the deck of HMS Queen Elizabeth is a monumental moment in our country’s proud military history.
 It is also a statement of Britain’s determination to promote peace and prevent war.”

-Probably very worthwhile expenditure in a world with a currently very strange mix of powerful autocratic leaders in many of the largest countries?
-But certainly sinking a lot of money into a specific, narrow area of the nation’s life.
+Probably very worthwhile expenditure in a world with a currently very strange mix of powerful autocratic leaders in many of the largest countries, but certainly sinking a lot of money into a specific, narrow area of the nation’s life.

 The third event which was of piffling significance by comparison was the spring meeting of the Carmarthenshire Meadows Group held about 2 weeks ago in the very rural, musty village hall at Pumsaint in North Carmarthenshire.
 A couple of excellent speakers – one, Laura Jones, gave a resume of her work on using DNA analysis of pollen samples in honey to monitor foraging preferences of honeybees on the extensive estate at the National Botanic Garden of Wales.